kalliope-project/kalliope/Docs/settings.md

 #### default_text_to_speech
 A Text To Speech is an engine used to translate written text into a speech, into an audio stream.
-By default, Kalliope use Pico2wave TTS engine.
+By default, Kalliope use Acapela TTS engine.

 The following syntax is used to provide the TTS engine name
 ```